AA25/GraphQL-API/README.md

-# Pokemon GraphQL API (Gradle, Kotlin, GraphQL Project)
+# Pokemon GraphQL API (Kotlin, Gradle, Ktor, GraphQL, Kotest, Docker, GraphQL Kotlin)
 This project provides a GraphQL API where Pokemon data can be queried, and will be used as the backend (Hosted in AWS) to a react native application currently in progress.